-Customer refers to a natural or legal person to which the supervised entity provides services.

-Customer relationship refers to a contractual relationship, based on which the supervised entity provides services to a customer and which is:

-- assumed, at the inception of the contractual relationship, to be permanent or become permanent regardless of the initial term of the contractual relationship or - deemed permanent based on an assessment of the frequency, regularity of duration of separate transactions or other relevant factors based on a risk-based assessment of the obliged entity.

-Customer due diligence refers to the measures provided in chapter 3 of the AML Act, and it includes the following duties:

-- customer identification and identity verification (including the identification, verification of identity, and ascertaining of the right of representation of the customer's representative), - collection of information on the customer in order to know the customer and their activities (including the obligation to know the beneficial owners), and

-1 see Government Bill 228/2021

-Issued Valid from 1.9.2022 1.10.2022 until further notice

-• ongoing monitoring of the customer relationship and obligation to obtain information.

-Supervised entity refers to obliged entities under the AML Act which are supervised by the FIN-FSA pursuant to chapter 7, section 1(1)(1) of the AML Act.

-Compliance function refers to a part in the supervised entity's organisation whose function is to supervise compliance with legal requirements and internal guidelines, to assess the adequacy of actions proposed to prevent and remediate any detected shortcomings in regulatory compliance and to provide support and advice on compliance with regulation and internal guidelines to the management and other staff of the supervised entity.
+- Customer refers to one to whom the supervised entity provides products or services. - Customer relationship refers to a contractual relationship, based on which the supervised entity provides services to a customer, and which is: - assumed, at the inception of the contractual relationship, to be permanent or become permanent regardless of the initial term of the contractual relationship or - deemed permanent based on an assessment of the frequency, regularity of duration of separate transactions or other relevant factors based on a risk-based assessment of the obliged entity. - Customer due diligence refers to the measures provided in chapter 3 of the AML Act, and it includes the following duties: - customer identification and identity verification (including the identification, verification of identity, and ascertaining of the right of representation of the customer's representative), - collection of information on the customer in order to know the customer and their activities (including the obligation to know the beneficial owners), and - ongoing monitoring of the customer relationship and obligation to obtain information. - Supervised entity refers to obliged entities under the AML Act which are supervised by the FIN-FSA pursuant to chapter 7, section 1(1)(1) of the AML Act. - Compliance function refers to a part in the supervised entity's organisation whose function is to supervise compliance with legal requirements and internal guidelines, to assess the adequacy of actions proposed to prevent and remediate any detected shortcomings in regulatory compliance and to provide support and advice on compliance with regulation and internal guidelines to the management and other staff of the supervised entity.
 It may also prepare policies and processes to manage risks pertaining to compliance with applicable requirements (so-called compliance risks) and to ensure regulatory compliance.

+Issued Valid from